Logging Made Easy in the Cloud

 Don’t Lock Yourself Out and Enable the Firewall

 Before enabling the firewall, ensure you’re not blocking your Secure Shell (SSH) access.
-You must allow port 22 so you can still connect remotely:
+You must allow port 22 so you can still connect remotely by running:

 sudo ufw allow 22

-Once all necessary ports are allowed, enable the firewall with:
+Once all necessary ports are allowed, enable the firewall by running:

 sudo ufw enable